javyguz/Recommender-System-Production/README.md

-# Getting started with Django on Google Cloud Platform on App Engine Standard
+# Production App for a Book Recommender System

 [![Open in Cloud Shell][shell_img]][shell_link]